prometheus/test-infra/funcbench/README.md

                              longer than duration d, panic.

 Args:
-  <target>              Can be one of '.', branch name or commit SHA of the
+  <target>              Can be one of '.', tag name, branch name or commit SHA
-                        branch to compare against.
+                        of the branch to compare against.
 If set to '.', branch/commit is the same as the current one; funcbench will run once and try to compare between 2 sub-benchmarks.
 Errors out if there are no sub-benchmarks.
   [<bench-func-regex>]  Function regex to use for benchmark.Supports RE2 regexp
                         and is fully anchored, by default will run all benchmarks.